School Student Broadband Initiative (SSBI)

 • Live in a premise that can access the NBN network through a standard connection.

-The following organisations have also joined the Initiative and are nominating families and carers that are a part of their respective systems.
+The following organisations have supported the Initiative by nominating families and carers that are a part of their respective systems.

 National coverage